VedantKale106/PhonePro/README.md

 The model uses a dataset (`processed_dataset.csv`) that includes features like price, brand, processor, RAM, battery capacity, and more.
 The original unscaled dataset (`dataset.csv`) is used for displaying details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on the process for submitting pull requests.

 ## Contact

-For any questions or feedback, reach out at: support@phonepro.com
+For any questions or feedback, reach out at: vedant.kale22@pccoepune.org

 ---